How Do Coconuts Grow?

 While attempting its palm growth, the germinating coconut cannot dry out.
 Yet their life continues, for the love of this big (2nd biggest of any seed), oily, chewy, milky fruit.

-Temperatures for How Do Coconuts Grow
+Temperature Range for How Do Coconuts Grow Successfully

 Possibly they'll survive exceedingly short temp dips.
 But not less than 41°F/5°C.